Juniata College Hillel to Share Synagogue as Student Center

 "It's a nice partnership in that our students are befriended by the congregation, and we will be able to use this great building for our events and be able to attend their events," says David Witkovsky, chaplain at Juniata.

-"Having a synagogue where we can be completely welcome and can become a part of the larger Huntingdon and State College congregation will create an environment on campus where Jewish life can really grow and provide security and support for Jewish student
+"Having a synagogue where we can be completely welcome and can become a part of the larger Huntingdon and State College congregation will create an environment on campus where Jewish life can really grow and provide security and support for Jewish students who wish to attend Juniata."

 "Having a synagogue where we can be completely welcome and can become a part of the larger Huntingdon and State College congregation will create an environment on campus where Jewish life can really grow and provide security and support for Jewish students who wish to attend Juniata," explains Michelle Yockelson, a senior from San Clemente, Calif. and president of the Juniata Hillel group.